cosmix/percy/docs/tools/cline-tools-guide.md

 ## Available Tools

-For the most up-to-date implementation details, you can view the full source code in the [Percy repository](https://github.com/cline/cline/blob/main/src/core/Percy.ts).
+For the most up-to-date implementation details, you can view the full source code in the [Archimedes repository](https://github.com/cline/cline/blob/main/src/core/Archimedes.ts).

-Percy has access to the following tools for various tasks:
+Archimedes has access to the following tools for various tasks:

 1. **File Operations**